Hans Dortenmann: War against the Soviet Union

 In November 1943, Dortenmann was posted to Jagdgeschwader 54 (JG 54—54th Fighter Wing) where he was assigned to 3.
 Staffel (3rd squadron) and shortly after, transferred to 2.
 Staffel.
 At the time, 2.
 Staffel was officially led by Oberleutnant Otto Vinzent who temporarily replaced Hauptmann Walter Nowotny as Gruppenkommandeur (group commander) of I. Gruppe (1st group).
 While Vinzent replaced Nowotny, 2.
 Staffel was headed by Oberleutnant Alfred Teumer.
 The Gruppe was based at Orsha and Vilnius, on the northern sector of the Eastern Front, flying the Fw 190 A-4, A-5 and A-6.
 Teumer made him the Technischer Offizier (TO—Technical Officer) of the Staffel.
 As a Technical Officer, Dortenmann was responsible for the supervision of all technical aspects such as routine maintenance, servicing and modifications.

 On 14 January 1944, Soviet forces launched the Leningrad–Novgorod Offensive, an attack on the German Army Group North with the objective to lift the Siege of Leningrad.
 Dortenmann claimed his first aerial victory on 6 February 1944 over a Lavochkin La-5 fighter.
 In the engagement, Dortemann collided with the La-5, losing approximately 1 m of his left wing.
 This resulted in a forced landing at the Orsha airfield.
+The aerial victory was witnessed by Oberfeldwebel Ulrich Wöhnert.
+On 28 February, his Fw 190 A-6 (Werknummer 550885—factory number) was hit in the engine during aerial combat with La-5 fighters which resulted in a crash landing.
 According to Mathews and Foreman, Dortenmann was credited with 15 aerial victories on the Eastern Front.
 The last claim was filed on 8 April over a Yakovlev Yak-9 30 km south-southeast of Ostrov.
 According to Weal, he was credited with 14 aerial victories on the Eastern Front.
 Dortenmann was presented with the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) by the Gruppenkommandeur, Hauptmann Horst Ademeit, and was sent on home leave to marry his bride-to-be Ingeborg.